In 1925, long before photography was accepted

 platinum papers in favor of richer tones available in silver halide

-and he had his first one-man museum show at age 21 at the de Young in San Francisco nearly a year before Group f64 - (which also included his prints) - and the world had a glimpse of what was to come.
-The Curator of
+in the "Film und Foto" (1929) a critical avant-garde venue between the two World Wars and had his first one-man museum show at age 21 at the de Young in San Francisco, a month after his inclusion in Group f64 exhibition - and the world had a glimpse of what was to come.
+The curator of

 the San Francisco Museum of Modern Art, Van Deren Coke would later

-Brett Westons work would ultimately became one of the defining
+Brett Westons work ultimately became one of the defining

 poles of contemporary photography with its technical precision,